 “increase a knowledge of the nature and circumstances of Slavery—to ascertain its history—trace its influence on individuals and communities, and examine the different schemes for its abolition by inviting correspondence—by encouraging lectures, and discussions both written and verbal at its meetings, and by promoting the publication and distribution of such original and selected matter as may be considered worthy."

 “Quantities of beautiful and useful goods for sale from various towns in the county… all money to the Massachusetts Anti-Slavery Society - - aprons, stockings, children’s clothing, hoods, fashionable silk and straw bonnets, purses and pocketbooks, chimney ornaments, perfumery, pincushions, needle books, work baskets, gentlemen’s linen, toys and books for children."

-In the 1840s, anti-slavery organizations in New England were thrown into turmoil by disagreement over aspects of abolitionist leader William Lloyd Garrison, editor of “The Liberator,” support of women holding an equal role in the meetings, and the position of ending slavery through moral persuasion.
+In the 1840s, anti-slavery organizations in New England were thrown into turmoil by disagreement over aspects of abolitionist leader William Lloyd Garrison's support of women holding an equal role in the meetings, and the position of ending slavery through moral persuasion.
 Others found it difficult to accept an equal role for women and men, and they also wanted to use political efforts to achieve changes.
 The result was a split from Garrison’s Massachusetts Anti-Slavery Society and the formation of the Massachusetts Abolition Society.

 Conflict over the role of women rocked members of the Middlesex County Anti-Slavery Society.
-Horatio Foster an agent and correspondent for both “The Liberator,” Boston, edited by William Garrison; and “The North Star,” Rochester, NY, edited by Frederick Douglass responded.
-In an attempt to bridge the division Horatio Foster published a letter calling for unity in “The North Star.”
+Horatio Foster, an agent and correspondent for both Boston's The Liberator, edited by William Garrison, and Rochester, New York's The North Star, edited by Frederick Douglass, responded.
+In an attempt to bridge the division, Foster published a letter calling for unity in The North Star.
 In the 1850s, it became clear that the ballot was the only way to end slavery in the United States.

-From the 1830s until the early 1850s, Horatio Foster was a very prosperous and successful hairdresser and wig and hair oil manufacturer, he advertised locally and throughout New England.
+From the 1830s until the early 1850s, Horatio Foster was a very prosperous and successful hairdresser and wig and hair oil manufacturer.
+He advertised locally and throughout New England.
 His Hairdresser and Barber Shop was on Central Street and later Market Street.
 His home was on Chapel Hill near Gorham Street.
-An advertisement in 1849, claims he was selling 50,000 bottles of hair oil a year.
+An advertisement in 1849 claims he was selling 50,000 bottles of hair oil a year.